FuelLabs/sway-applications/dao-voting/README.md

 More information can be found in the [specification](./SPECIFICATION.md).

-### Current state of the application

-- The smart contract is mostly complete for the basic implementation.
-There are some issues that need to be worked out but a UI can be started
-- The user interface does not currently exist

 ## Project Structure

 The project consists of a smart contract and a user interface which the user can interact with.